autoSteve/acMqtt/README.md

 - dec=    Decimal places (User param/sensor only)
 - unit=   Unit of measurement (User param/sensor only)
 - scale=  Multiplier / divider (User param/sensor only)
-- lvl=    List of applicable levels, separated by "/" (Trigger button and select only)
+- lvl=    List of applicable levels, separated by "/" (Trigger button, select and lighting sensors only)
 - on=     Preferred value shown in HA for a 'bsensor' ON value (bsensor only)
 - off=    Preferred value shown in HA for a 'bsensor' OFF value (bsensor only)
 - Plus the keyword includeunits for measurement application values only, which appends the unit of measurement (for the measurement app the unit is read from CBus, not the unit= keyword).
 Caution: This will make the sensor value a string, probably breaking any automations in HA that might expect a number, so using measurement app values without includeunits is probably what you want to be doing unless just displaying a value, which should probably use the right class anyway...